geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-26/meeting-transcript.md

 I mean, I guess you would, you would.
 Yeah, you can do the cast without actual support, right?
 You can do it with, like, state fiddling.
 Exactly.

 ##### **Geohot** [[01:06:56](https://www.youtube.com/watch?v=IAbOilYNLdc&t=4016)]
-So yeah, we don't want to see, like, like, think about tiny grad as, like, something that's, like, moving down the stack.
+So yeah, we don't want to see, like, like, think about tinygrad as, like, something that's, like, moving down the stack.
 I do not want to have any back pressure.
 Like, like, what you're saying there is like, oh, well, so the Qualcomm thing needs to be able to report to the higher level and say, I don't support half.
 So therefore, you have to do a cast on the CPU.
 How do we just?
 Yeah, implement this with a bunch of pitch shifts.

 ##### **Chrism** [[01:07:23](https://www.youtube.com/watch?v=IAbOilYNLdc&t=4043)]
 Okay.